tap349/tap349.github.io/_posts/2017-02-27-monads-in-ruby.md

     `bind` function is often aliased as `>>=` (like in Haskell).

-    it takes one monad (wrapping `a`) and a function transforming `a` into another monad (wrapping `b`) and returns that another monad.
+    it takes one monadic value (wrapping `a`) and a function transforming `a` into another monadic value (wrapping `b`) and returns that another monadic value.

+    it allows for a function accepting plain value to have monadic value as input:
+    `bind` function either
-    in other words: it allows for a function accepting plain value to have monadic value as input - next `bind` function either unlifts monadic value (if monadic value is of one type - `Either::Right` for `Either` monad) feeding plain value to the function or immediately returns original monadic value (if it's of another type - `Either::Left` for `Either` monad).
+    (1) unlifts monadic value feeding wrapped plain value to the function (when success - monadic value has `Either::Right` type for `Either` monad) or (2) immediately returns original monadic value (when failure - monadic value has `Either::Left` type for `Either` monad).

   - `fmap: m a -> (a -> b) -> m b`